 I’d like to use music from one of my CDs in the project – is that okay?

 Only if you own the copyright, or have paid royalties to the copyright owner for the use of the material.
-This can be prohibitively expensive, and violating copyright law is a federal offense!
-We have production music, and access production music websites for royalty free music that is specifically suited to your project.
+This can be prohibitively expensive, and violating copyright law is a federal offense.
+We have production music and access to production music websites for royalty free music to suit your project.
 This is often quite reasonable ($10 – $35 per song).